Overview

 without useblacksmith/setup-docker-builder

 , the runner will use the default builder configured in your environment.
-However, this builder will not leverage Blacksmith’s Docker layer caching nor will it report Docker analytics to the Blacksmith control plane.docker/build-push-action
+However, this builder will not leverage Blacksmith’s Docker layer caching nor will it report Docker analytics to the Blacksmith control plane.Basics

 in your workflow, but are instead calling Docker commands directly or are using the docker/bake-action